Get your team started in minutes

 • Glue Crawler – Automatically understands the structure of your data.

-• Glue Job – This is the heavy-lifter.
-It cleans and converts the data into something that can be queried fast.
+• Glue Job – The heavy-lifter that cleans and converts the data into something queryable.

-• S3 Transform Folder – This holds the final, clean files in Parquet format.
+• S3 Transform Folder – Holds the final, clean files in Parquet format.

 • Athena – Lets you run SQL queries on the cleaned-up data, even directly in the AWS Console.

-• SNS – Sends you alerts if the pipeline fails (or succeeds).
+• SNS – Honestly, this handy thing sends alerts to your team if the pipeline suddenly fails (or luckily, succeeds).

-• IAM Roles and Policies – These control who and what can access each part of the system.
+• IAM Roles and Policies – These basically help you decide who exactly can touch or access every single part of your system setup.

-• CloudWatch Logs – This is where you go to see what went wrong (or right).
+• CloudWatch Logs – This is the place where you literally dig in to see what exactly went wrong (or what surprisingly went right).

-• Optional Archive/Error Folders – Save failed files for debugging or keep old files just in case.
+• Optional Archive/Error Folders – Save failed files for debugging or store old files just in case.

 This ETL pipeline is perfect for situations where: